 Click on this link to view our four brief videos with several docents at the Desert Museum.

 When you enter, there will be a docent handing out maps and telling visitors the times of special events, such as the incredibly popular Raptor Free Flight program.
+This program does not run in the heat of the summer.

 Behind The Scenes Tours